raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

-address2 | yes | Second line of the street address of the customer's permanent residence city | no | City of customer's peramanent residence state | no | Two letter abbreviation of the state in which the customer resides.  e.g. `NY` postalCode | no | Postal code of customer's peramanent residence phone | no | Customer's 10 digit phone number.
+address2 | yes | Second line of the street address of the customer's permanent residence city | no | City of customer's peramanent residence state | no | Two letter abbreviation of the state in which the customer resides.  e.g. `NY` postalCode | no | Postal code of customer's permanent residence phone | no | Customer's 10 digit phone number.
 No hyphens or other separators.  e.g. `3334447777`

 ##### Request parameters - verified Customer with type=business